enlistcitizen/reshade-StarCitizen/README.md

 The ReShade FX shader compiler contained in this repository is standalone, so can be integrated into other projects as well.
 Simply add all `source/effect_*.*` files to your project and use it similar to the [fxc example](tools/fxc.cpp).

+## Fork Notes
+detect high network traffic commented out so the directional depth of field filter and other creative depth filters can be used in Star Citizen alpha for creative screenshots and videos.
+Star Citizen is not a competitive FPS game with smoke screen bombs so enabling the ability to use depth of field filters should not be a cheating risk for Star Citizen; however, this repo should not be used for any malicious usage or intended usage to cheat or bypass any security measures of any program.
+Such malicious use is strictly forbidden.
+This repo fork is solely intended for creative content creation use only.

 ## Building

 You'll need Visual Studio 2017 or higher to build ReShade and Python for the `gl3w` dependency.